masonmedia/vena-project/README.md

 # Vena Solutions Mockup

-A template of README best practices to make your README simple to understand and easy to use.

-## Description

 A working responsive webpage mockup for Vena Solutions.
 The site is built from scratch using Tailwind.css, custom css, and javascript.

 ## Notes

 ### Carousel

-For the carousel section I made an interpretation of the assigned spec: "The first product feature needs to be a carousel image (with 3 product screenshots).
+For the carousel section, I built an interpretation of the assigned spec: "The first product feature needs to be a carousel image (with 3 product screenshots).
 The images can be reused".
 From this description it was a bit difficult to know exactly what route to take for building this out - especially on a mobile device.
-I would not normally use a carousel in this format for a mobile layout as the images get detached from the accompanying text which isn't good for UX and ease of use.
-In my version, I made each of the text paragraphs on the left column clickable and correlating to an accompanying slide in the adjacent column on the right.
+I would not normally use a carousel in this type of layout for mobile - with text on left, carousel on right - as the images get detached from the accompanying text, which isn't ideal for UX and ease of use.
+In my version, I made each of the text paragraphs on the left column highlighted and clickable to make them more clearly connected with the corresponding slides in the carousel.

+### Breadcrumbs

+While it was specified that breadcrumbs were to be included in the layout, they normally only exist on subpages, not on the homepage.
+As such I included a "solutions" page which includes breadcrumbs in the style of Vena's current site.

 ### CDNs